symfony/symfony-docs/cookbook/assetic/uglifyjs.rst

 ~~~~~~~~~~~~~~~~~~

 It's also possible to install UglifyJS inside your project only, which is useful
-when your project requires an specific UglifyJS version.
+when your project requires a specific UglifyJS version.
 To do this, install it
 without the ``-g`` option and specify the path where to put the module:

 .. code-block:: bash